c19early.org COVID-19 treatment researchSelect treatment..Select..

 Only 4% of studies applied treatment directly to the primary location of initial infection in the upper respiratory tract.

-Despite the strong potential and advantages of directing treatment to the primary location of initial infection, only 4% of studies we cover did so.
+Only 4% of studies we cover used direct naso/oropharyngeal treatment, despite the strong potential and advantages.
 With focused research, safe, inexpensive, and effective naso/oropharyngeal treatments may be rapidly identified after discovery of new respiratory pathogens.

 Naso/oropharyngeal treatments experience regulatory challenges.
-For example the US FDA shut down a povidone-iodine treatment123 at a time when 7 RCTs indicated efficacy.
-The FTC sent warning letters to companies that referenced studies showing benefits of nasal/oral hygiene for COVID-19124-126.
-Similarly, the FDA has failed to approve SaNOtize127, although it is available in many other countries128.
+For example the US FDA shut down a povidone-iodine treatment129 at a time when 7 RCTs indicated efficacy.
+The FTC sent warning letters to companies that referenced studies showing benefits of nasal/oral hygiene for COVID-19130-132.
+The FDA has failed to approve SaNOtize133, although it is available in many other countries134.

 Figure 1.
 Optimal spray angle may increase nasopharyngeal drug delivery 100x for nasal sprays, adapted from Akash et al.

-Targeted treatment to the primary source of initial infection reduces transmission and progression.
-Clinical studies show that treatments applied to the upper respiratory tract via nasal/oral sprays, rinses, or inhalation can significantly reduce transmission and progression of COVID-19.
+Studies show that targeted treatment to the upper respiratory tract via nasal/oral sprays, rinses, or inhalation can significantly reduce COVID-19 transmission and progression.
 Several of these are widely available in most countries, including treatments with povidone-iodine, chlorhexidine, alkalinizing agents, iota-carrageenan, and many more.

 In many cases, authorities prevent marketing for COVID-19, despite evidence of efficacy.
-However, treatments specifically marketed for COVID-19 are becoming more widely available including SanoTize128 (a nitric oxide generating nasal spray available in Israel, Indonesia, Thailand, Singapore, Hong Kong, South Africa, Malaysia, Cambodia, Germany, and India) and NoriZite129 (high viscosity nasal and oral sprays containing iota-carrageenan available in the United Kingdom).
+However, treatments specifically marketed for COVID-19 are becoming more widely available including SanoTize134, a nitric oxide generating nasal spray available in 10 countries(b), and NoriZite135, nasal/oral sprays with iota-carrageenan available in the UK.

-Naso/oropharyngeal treatment reduces transmission.
-Immediate or prophylactic naso/oropharyngeal treatment also logically reduces transmission.
-A 621 patient RCT showed 92% reduction in transmission with nasal and oropharyngeal sprays containing povidone-iodine and glycyrrhizic acid18.
+Naso/oropharyngeal treatment reduces transmission Immediate or prophylactic naso/oropharyngeal treatment also logically reduces transmission.
+A 621 patient RCT showed 92% reduction in transmission with nasal and oropharyngeal sprays containing povidone-iodine and glycyrrhizic acid17.

 c19early.org